Storing Thermal Heat

 Work, heat and energy systems.

-Electric heating of an object or mass - temperature change vs. energy supplied.
+Electric heating and temperature change vs. energy supplied.

 The amount of thermal energy stored in heated water.